becem-gharbi/nuxt-naiveui/docs/components/naive-icon.md

 ### Offline

-By default icons are fetched at runtime from Iconify API.
-By setting `iconDownload` config option to `true`, icons can be downloaded and stored locally to `public/iconify` directory.
+By default, icons are fetched at runtime from the Iconify API.
+By setting the `iconDownload` config option to `true`, icons can be downloaded and stored locally in the `public/iconify` directory.
 This takes place only at production build.
 The advantages are:

-- ✔️ On server side no need for network calls thus better loading time.
+- ✔️ On the server side no need for network calls thus better loading time.
 - ✔️ Takes benefit from Iconify client & server side caching (localStorage & memory).
 - ✔️ Build offline applications.

-In order for the module to find the used icons in your application, first it needs to collect all the existant icon sets.
+For the module to find the used icons in your application, first it needs to collect all the existing icon sets.
 This takes place via a fetch request to `https://raw.githubusercontent.com/iconify/icon-sets/master/collections.json`.
-In case of network access limitations, it's possible to provide a custom proxy URL via `iconCollectionsUrl` config option.
+In case of network access limitations, it's possible to provide a custom proxy URL via the `iconCollectionsUrl` config option.